Beyond Meritocracy

 The deeper bind: material stakes in compliance

 The careerist logic Robin describes — the willingness to trade harm to others for personal advancement — is not a pathology but a rational response to a system that rewards compliance and punishes refusal.
 And the rewards are not only financial.
 Institutional roles provide experienced agency: the sense of being someone who acts, decides, advances.
-Status hierarchies are played — with rules, advancement markers, improvisation within constraints — and the play-character of the game generates its own motivation independently of belief in the game's justice.
+Status games are played — with rules, advancement markers, improvisation within constraints — and the play-character of advancement generates its own motivation independently of belief in the game's justice.
 People pursue status not because they believe the hierarchy is just but because status pursuit is the available avenue for power-to — and power-to is a need.
 The person who recognizes the system as rigged and keeps playing is not failing to act on what they see; they are acting rationally within conditions where the game provides agency and stepping outside provides clarity at the cost of the capacity to act.

 Moreover, the costs of refusal are not evenly distributed.
 The most precarious workers — those with the least bargaining power, the fewest credentials, the most fragile social position — bear the highest costs for noncompliance.
 The worker who refuses to meet a harmful production target risks their livelihood; the professional who raises ethical objections risks their career; but the worker in a precarious, easily-replaced position risks destitution.
-Nonhuman animals, for their part, resist exploitation regularly — but their resistance is systematically rendered ineffective by the institutional arrangements that contain them, and the rare cases that become publicly visible (a cow that escapes a slaughterhouse, a horse that refuses to be loaded) tend to provoke inconsistent flashes of empathy that only underscore how thoroughly the institutional framing normally suppresses it.[3]
+Nonhuman animals, for their part, resist exploitation regularly — but their resistance is systematically rendered ineffective by the institutional arrangements that contain them, and the rare cases that become publicly visible (a cow who escapes a slaughterhouse, a horse who refuses to be loaded) tend to provoke inconsistent flashes of empathy that only underscore how thoroughly the institutional framing normally suppresses it.[5]
 This distribution of vulnerability means that moral appeals to "just refuse" are themselves a form of meritocratic reasoning: they implicitly assume that everyone has equal capacity to bear the costs of moral consistency, when in fact the capacity to refuse is itself a class-structured resource — one that some beings possess in limited measure, and others are institutionally prevented from exercising at all.

 What this reveals